salilp42/FACTS/README.md

 # FACTS: Foundation model Analysis for Cross-domain Time Series

-A comprehensive framework for training and evaluating foundation models on time series data across multiple scientific domains.
+A framework for training and evaluating foundation models on time series data across multiple scientific domains.

 ## Overview